Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 ## Install Additional Packages

 Package manager simplifies the process to install packages, platforms and tools.
-You can install any platform or tool which are listed under the Main SDK and Extension tabs.
+You can install any platform or tool that are listed under the Main SDK and Extension tabs.
-In Main SDK and Extension SDK tab, click **install** next to the desired platform or tool in the list that you want to install.
+In Main SDK and Extension SDK tab, click **install** next to any desired platform or tool in the list that you want to install.

 >**Note:**
 >